 link setup: The process of discovering an extended service set (ESS), (secure) association and authentication, and gaining the ability to send higher layer [e.g., Internet Protocol (IP)] traffic with a valid higher layer address through an access point (AP).

-location configuration information (LCI): As defined in IETF RFC 6225: includes latitude, longitude, and altitude, with uncertainty indicators for each.
+location configuration information: [LCI] As defined in IETF RFC 6225: includes latitude, longitude, and altitude, with uncertainty indicators for each.

-medium access control (MAC) management protocol data unit (MMPDU): The unit of data exchanged between two peer MAC entities, using services of the physical layer (PHY), to implement the MAC management protocol.
+medium access control (MAC) management protocol data unit: [MMPDU] The unit of data exchanged between two peer MAC entities, using services of the physical layer (PHY), to implement the MAC management protocol.
 The MMPDU is transported in one or more Management frames.
 The MMPDU might include a Mesh Control field or management message integrity code (MIC) element (MME), but does not include a MAC header, a frame check sequence (FCS), or any other security encapsulation overhead.

 mesh awake window: A period of time during which the mesh station (STA) operates in awake state after its Beacon or Probe Response frame transmission that contained the Mesh Awake Window element.

-mesh coordination function (MCF): A coordination function that combines aspects of the contention based and scheduled access methods.
+mesh coordination function: [MCF] A coordination function that combines aspects of the contention based and scheduled access methods.
 The MCF includes the functionality provided by both enhanced distributed channel access (EDCA) and MCF controlled channel access (MCCA).

-mesh coordination function (MCF) controlled channel access (MCCA): A coordination function for the mesh basic service set (MBSS).
+mesh coordination function (MCF) controlled channel access: [MCCA] A coordination function for the mesh basic service set (MBSS).

-mesh coordination function (MCF) controlled channel access opportunity (MCCAOP): A period of time scheduled for frame transmissions between mesh stations (STAs) using MCF controlled channel access (MCCA).
+mesh coordination function (MCF) controlled channel access opportunity: [MCCAOP] A period of time scheduled for frame transmissions between mesh stations (STAs) using MCF controlled channel access (MCCA).

 mesh Data frame: A Data frame that is transmitted by a mesh station (STA).